Lisa Smith (soldier)

 Lisa Smith (born c.
 1981) is a former Irish soldier who converted to Islam and later travelled to Syria during the Syrian Civil War to join the militant group the Islamic State of Iraq and the Levant (ISIS) during the Syrian Civil War.
 Born in Dundalk, she was a member of the Irish Army before transferring to the Irish Air Corps in 2011, but quit following her conversion to Islam.
 In 2015, following the breakdown of her marriage, she travelled to Syria to join ISIS.
 In 2019, she was captured and detained by the US forces in northern Syria.
-She was sentenced at the Irish Special Criminal Court on 22 July 2022 to 15 months in prison following her conviction on May 30th of membership of Daesh.
+She was sentenced at the Irish Special Criminal Court on 22 July 2022 to 15 months in prison following her conviction on 30 May of membership of ISIS.

 A 2019 profile reported that Smith had probably travelled to Syria a few months after their 2011 interview with her, and was known to be in Syria in 2015.
 Irish security officials also told the Irish Independent that they consider Smith to have been no more than a sympathizer.
 Once in ISIS territory, she became the second wife of Sajid Aslam, a British jihadist.
 Aslam was still married to Lorna Moore, another Irish woman, who was in prison in the United Kingdom.
 Smith says she married Aslam as women were not allowed to live alone in ISIS territory.
 While there, Smith gave birth to a daughter.

-She flew into in Dublin on 1 December 2019, having been reportedly repatriated by members of the Army Ranger Wing from the Syrian border, where she was arrested upon arrival.
+She flew into Dublin on 1 December 2019, having been reportedly repatriated by members of the Army Ranger Wing from the Syrian border, where she was arrested upon arrival.
 She was charged on 4 December 2019 with foreign terrorist offences and membership of a terrorist group, and was released on bail.
 She denies being a member of the ISIS.
 Relatives assert that she had never been a member of ISIS and was just a sympathizer.